My Brother’s Keeper

 The New Zealand Book Council is a national not-for-profit organisation founded as an Incorporated Society in 1972.
 Our work promotes the love of books and reading among all New Zealanders, and, in particular, aims to introduce communities and readers across the country to New Zealand's literary wealth.

-Our flagship programme, Writers in Schools, has been encouraging and inspiring children to read, write, create and learn through books for more than 35 years, providing free writer visits for more than 50,000 students each year. the sky is the limit when you read, a programme sponsored by the Ministry of Education which we run jointly with the National Library, provide further free writer visits to low-decile schools and schools in geographically isolated areas.
+Our flagship programme, Writers in Schools, has been encouraging and inspiring children to read, write, create and learn through books for more than 35 years, providing free writer visits for more than 50,000 students each year.

 Through our International Programme we support New Zealand writers to greater success on the world stage and our literary culture and heritage to greater exposure outside New Zealand.